ShunSakurai/asana-navigator/README.md

 #### Setting new parent tasks:
 - [ ] Search for task ID when the input is an integer
-- [ ] Display recent tasks for blank input
+- [ ] Display recent tasks and tasks with similar names for blank input
+- [ ] Display information such as project and completed/incomplete

 #### More seamless UI:
 - [ ] Use tool tips with black background
+- [ ] Display undo toast on bottom left

 #### Others:
 - [x] Write an options page to enable/disable each feature